influxdata/telegraf/plugins/inputs/directory_monitor/README.md

 # Directory Monitor Input Plugin

-This plugin monitors a single directory (without looking at sub-directories), and takes in each file placed in the directory.
+This plugin monitors a single directory (traversing sub-directories), and takes in each file placed in the directory.
 The plugin will gather all files in the directory at the configured interval, and parse the ones that haven't been picked up yet.